FairWorkly/FairWorkly/frontend/README.md

 - Route configs live in `src/app/routes/*.routes.tsx`.
 - Navigation labels and routes are centralized in `src/shared/constants/navigation.constants.ts` and consumed by `Topbar`/`Sidebar`.
+- `FairBotChat` currently renders the shared `Sidebar` directly for a three-column layout; reconcile with `MainLayout` if you later wrap routes.
 - Import alias: `@/` maps to `src/` (see `vite.config.ts` and `tsconfig.app.json`).

 ## State, data, and API